SCOTTISH RUGBY LIMITED MODERN SLAVERY ACT 2015 SLAVERY AND HUMAN TRAFFICKING STATEMENT

 Our contracts contain provisions requiring compliance with applicable laws and, as appropriate, good industry practice.
 Failure to adhere can ultimately result in termination.
 The contractual terms and conditions that we put in place with our suppliers are regularly reviewed.

-We use the following methods to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains:
+We use the following methods to ensure that slavery and human trafficking is not taking place in our business or supply chains:

-We deal with well-established reputable organisations on a long-term basis with service level agreements and requirements to adhere to applicable laws and good practice.
-Scottish Rugby has taken steps towards satisfying itself that modern slavery and human trafficking is not occurring in its supply chain.
+- We deal with well-established reputable organisations on a long-term basis with service level agreements and requirements to adhere to applicable laws and good practice.

-Further steps, including formal contractual warranties and indemnities and additional rights of inspection of workplaces and records are likely to be introduced where appropriate into new contracts and on contract extension to provide greater assurance in future.
+- Formal contractual warranties and indemnities, a code of practice and rights of inspection of workplaces are already included in our main merchandising supply contract with Macron and, to the extent not already in place, similar rights will be introduced where appropriate into new contracts and on contract extension to provide greater assurance in future.

 Policies and Values